PrestaShop/prestashop.github.io/news/_posts/2020-07-16-journey-to-improve-the-time-to-interactive-metric.md

 ![Test without Lazy Loading on emulated device "iPad Pro" mode with Fast 3G throlling](/assets/images/2020/07/lazy-loading-test-before-mobile-3G-throlling.png)

-In the second scenario, I work on the `lazyloading` branch.
+Second scenario happens on `lazyloading` branch.

-I made two tests :
+Two measures are performed again:

 - the first on desktop mode with no throlling